boazbk/tcs/lec_09_godel.md

 % Boaz Barak

-# Is every theorem provable?
+# Is every theorem provable? { #godelchap }

 > # { .objectives }
 * See more examples of uncomputable functions that are not as tied to computation.
-* See Godel's incompleteness theorem - a result that shook the world of mathematics in the early 20th century.
+* See Gödel's incompleteness theorem - a result that shook the world of mathematics in the early 20th century.